muhamed-hassan/e-shop/README.md

 as a customer I can see list of all products in my favorite list

 ====================================================================================
 ====================================================================================
 ====================================================================================
 Used tools and technologies:
 ############################
-IDE: NetBeans
-Building Tool: Maven
-Testing Framework: JUnit
-DBMS: MySQL Server
-UI Framework: Twitter Bootstrap
-J2EE Techs: JSF, EJB, CDI, and JAX-RS
-Web Server: GlassFish
-ORM Framework: Hibernate
+NetBeans IDE, Maven Building Tool, JUnit for testing, MySQL Server DBMS, Twitter Bootstrap, JSF, EJB, JAX-RS, GlassFish AS, and Hibernate